 Remember to choose the level of forex leverage that makes you most comfortable.
 If you’re in the risk aversion team, or you’re still learning how to trade forex, low leverage levels like 5:1 or 10:1 might be more appropriate for you for now.
 But if you’re experienced trader with higher risk appetite and clear trading plan, you can go for high leverage levels.

 Choosing the proper forex leverage level depends on each trader’s experience, risk tolerance, and comfort.
 Beginner traders will have to familiarize themselves with leverage and other trading tools before applying any of them.
 It’s advised to practice on a risk-free demo account first.
 Remember that using trailing stops, trading small positions, and limiting the amount of risk for each trade is a good way to start learning the adequate way to manage leverage.

 AximTrade offers flexible forex leverage for margin trading which allows Standard accounts leverage up to 1:3000 leverage which is one of the top competitive leverage conditions.
 The flexibility of the leverage allows the clients to trade with a low amount of capital and the ability to access the market.
 For the Cent account, AximTrade offers 1:2000 while in the ECN account the leverage is up to 1:1000.

 Leverage ratio depends on your account type and equity, up to 1:3000.
 Existing leverage can be reduced by applying custom leverage.
 AximTrade provides a leverage range that helps you choose your preferred risk level.

 Open a forex account in a few easy steps with AximTrade and explore the best trading conditions.
-AximTrade is a leading platform with flexible leverage for margin trading which allows Standard accounts leverage up to 1:3000 leverage, which is one of the top competitive leverage conditions.
+AximTrade is a leading platform with a top competitive leverage in the market up to infinite leverage.
 Read the AximTrade Review for more insights about forex trading with a reliable broker and enhanced forex platform.